 The redband trout are a distinctive form of rainbow trout (O. mykiss) that sport a dark red colors their lateral line.
-Redband trout can be regarded as an inland or interior form of rainbow trout.
+Redband trout are regarded as an inland or interior form of rainbow trout.
 Redband trout subspecies include:

 Columbia River redband trout (O.m. gairdneri) of the Columbia River drainage,